 - Not defined

-Set Minimum password length to at least a value of 8.
+Set Minimum password length to at least a value of 14.
 If the number of characters is set to 0, no password is required.
-In most environments, an eight-character password is recommended because it is long enough to provide adequate security and still short enough for users to easily remember.
-A minimum password length greater than 14 is not supported at this time.
+In most environments, an eight-character password is recommended because it's long enough to provide adequate security and still short enough for users to easily remember.
+A minimum password length greater than 14 isn't supported at this time.
 This value will help provide adequate defense against a brute force attack.
 Adding complexity requirements will help reduce the possibility of a dictionary attack.
 For more info, see Password must meet complexity requirements.

-Permitting short passwords reduces security because short passwords can be easily broken with tools that perform dictionary or brute force attacks against the passwords.
-Requiring very long passwords can result in mistyped passwords that might cause an account lockout and subsequently increase the volume of Help Desk calls.
+Permitting short passwords reduces security because short passwords can be easily broken with tools that do dictionary or brute force attacks against the passwords.
+Requiring very long passwords can result in mistyped passwords that might cause account lockouts and might increase the volume of Help Desk calls.

 In addition, requiring extremely long passwords can actually decrease the security of an organization because users might be more likely to write down their passwords to avoid forgetting them.
 However, if users are taught that they can use passphrases (sentences such as "I want to drink a $5 milkshake"), they should be much more likely to remember.